Immigration Lawyer Chicago/ U.S. Citizenship Lawyer/ Citizenship Test: US Citizenship Test Questions and Answers

 Becoming a naturalized United States citizen is a multistep process, including:

 The U.S. civics test can be incredibly stressful, as you can never be sure which 10 out of the 100 possible questions will be asked.
-To ensure you are well prepared for the process, you should seek the advice of an experienced immigration attorney.
+To ensure you are well prepared for the process, you should seek the advice of an experienced immigration lawyer.
 Scott D. Pollock & Associates, P.C are based in Chicago but have worked nationally to help clients successfully resolve their immigration issues.
 With a combined 70 years of experience, we are leaders in the field and will work with you no matter what part of the application process you are currently in.
 Contact us at 312-444-1940 or visit our website today for more information.